STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: A case Study: convolutional neural network

-To sum up, almost all the operations the CNN models involve can be supported by our protocols directly.
-At the same time, the efficiency of the inference process will also be significantly accelerated.
-To show the advantage detailly, we evaluate our protocols in three CNN models: $1$-Conv and $2$-FC with square activation from \cite{gilad2016cryptonets}; $2$-Conv and $2$-FC with $ReLU$ and max-pooling from \cite{liu2017oblivious}; $1$-FC and $7$-Conv with $ReLU$ from \cite{liu2017oblivious}.
-All the experiments in the user side (i.e., trusty third party) are executed in a machine with Intel Core i5-8250u CPU @ 1.6GHZ and 16 GB memory.
-The experiment in the Cloud side are executed on two servers in the LAN setting.
+To be consistent with previous works \cite{huang2019lightweight}, the $(2,2)$-threshold model is tested.
+We evaluate our protocols with three CNN models, including Network \RNum{1}: $1$-Conv and $2$-FC with square activation from \cite{gilad2016cryptonets}, Network \RNum{2}: $2$-Conv and $2$-FC with ReLU and max-pooling from \cite{liu2017oblivious}, and Network \RNum{3}: $1$-FC and $7$-Conv with ReLU from \cite{liu2017oblivious}.
+All the experiments in the owner side (i.e., trustworthy party) are executed in a machine with Intel Core i5-8250u CPU @ 1.6GHZ and 16 GB memory.
+The experiments in the cloud side are executed on two servers in the LAN setting.
 Each server is equipped with Intel Core i7-9700 CPU @ 3GHZ and 16 GB memory.
-The experiment results are shown as Table \ref{tab:InferCons1}, \ref{tab:InferCons2}, and \ref{tab:InferCons3}.
+The experiment results are shown in Table \ref{tab:InferCons1}, \ref{tab:InferCons2}, and \ref{tab:InferCons3}.

-It is easy to note that, besides the previous work \cite{huang2019lightweight} which is also based on additive secret sharing, all other works exist obvious deficiencies.
-Moreover, since the comparison protocol in \cite{huang2019lightweight} is based on bit-decomposition technology \cite{damgaard2006unconditionally}, the efficiency in Network \RNum{2} and \RNum{3} is also inferior to our work.
-Here, since we focus on the operations in float-pointing numbers (e.g., 24 bytes per number), the \emph{offline} communication size consumption is higher.
-The difference between \emph{offline} time consumption is more due to the equipments we use.
-However, the advantages in \emph{online} phase can demonstrate the superiority of our protocols.
-At the same time, our scheme can also support more general privacy-preserving computing tasks.
+Except for the previous work \cite{huang2019lightweight} that is also based on additive secret sharing, all other works exist obvious efficiency deficiencies.
+Moreover, since the comparison protocol in \cite{huang2019lightweight} is based on bit-decomposition technology \cite{damgaard2006unconditionally}, the efficiency in Network \RNum{2} and \RNum{3} is also inferior to our protocols.
+Here, since we focus on the computation on decimals (e.g., 24 bytes per number), the \emph{offline} communication size consumption is higher.
+The difference between \emph{offline} time consumption is more due to the equipment we use.
+However, the advantages in \emph{online phase} can demonstrate the superiority of our protocols.